InstaWP/ssh-migration/README.md

 It will upload your entire website to the InstaWP cloud storage and output the backup_id.

+**Options:**

+- `--exclude-paths`: This option allows you to exclude specific paths from the migration.
+You can specify multiple paths, and each path should be separated by a comma.
+For example: `--exclude-paths=/wp-content/uploads,/wp-content/cache`.

 ## Destination Server

 To download the destination server PHAR file, you can use the following command: